mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 Jathi began.
 "Shaki Conduit, This is Heiko Conduit."

 A couple other callers delivered a message over the line, but the Shaki conduit did not respond.
-He waited a tick and then repeated.
+He waited a tick[^2] and then repeated.

+[^2]: A tick is a unit of time roughly equivalent to 15 Earth-seconds.
+One day on Palinan is 20736 ticks.

 "Shaki Conduit, This is-"